Prof. M. Osman Tokhi

 Adaptive/intelligent computing and control

-The most significant deficit following spinal cord injury (SCI) is the loss of mobility.
-Considerable effort is directed towards hybrid assistive systems to re-establish functional movement in people with SCI and those with partial physical impairment.
+The research effort is directed towards hybrid assistive systems to re-establish functional movement in people with spinal cord injury (SCI) and those with partial physical impairment.
 Robotics and control offer the potential to develop methods for restoration of functional movements in SCI individuals.
-This will involve development of hybrid gait restoration systems that combine electrical muscle stimulation with externally controlled mechanical brace.
-Further approaches include robotic scaled augmentation of the lost ability in partial physically impaired individuals such as the elderly.
-The main areas researched under this programme include
+Approaches include hybrid gait restoration systems that combine electrical muscle stimulation with externally controlled mechanical brace, robotic scaled augmentation of the lost ability in partial physically impaired individuals such as the elderly.

 Active control of noise and vibration

 Noise and vibration are known to have adverse physiological and psychological effects on human beings.
-In this context they are considered as pollutants of environment.
 Structural vibration, additionally, causes damage to the vibrating structure, with devastating effects and results.
-Although passive methods can be used efficiently at high frequencies, low-frequency noise/vibration reduction has been a challenge.
-This research programme seeks to develop efficient and economic solutions for reduction of noise/vibration at low frequencies using active control methods.
-The main areas of focus include
+The research efforts seek to develop efficient and economic solutions for reduction of noise/vibration for the challenging low frequency range.

 High-performance real-time computing

 The performance demands of modern signal processing and control systems often exceed the capacity of conventional computing platforms and require alternative solutions for real-time performance.
 Appropriate matching of hardware granularity to task size is essential to fully exploit the computational power available.
-It is therefore inevitable that the architecture is a heterogeneous one.
-This programme seeks to exploit capabilities of single processors and to integrate a variety of processors within unified architectures for complex signal processing and control applications.
-The approach involves development of software environments to support the design, implementation and testing of such architectures.
+This programme seeks to exploit capabilities of single processors and to integrate a variety of processors within unified heterogeneous architectures for complex signal processing and control applications.

 - Corporate Member (1991), Fellow (2004) of the Institution of Engineering and Technology (IET)